TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-features-custom-dialogs.md

 The ViewModel of all the RecurrenceChoice dialogs is a __RecurrenceChoiceDialogViewModel__  object.
 Its boolean properties IsOccurrenceModeSelected/ IsSeriesModeSelected show which option is selected in the dialog.
 Also the class contains a reference to the appointment through its Occurrence property.
         >

-The ViewModels of all the __ScheduleView__ dialogs inherit from __SchedulerDialogViewModel__ class.
+            The ViewModels of all the <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">ScheduleView</legacyBold> dialogs inherit from <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">SchedulerDialogViewModel</legacyBold> class.
 It provides the commands for confirming and cancelling the dialog.

 # extract_stylesHow to extract the default styles of the dialogs

 Choose one of the following approaches to obtain the source code of the needed dialogs:

-* Generate the style from installation folder
+* __Generate the style from installation folder__

+            In the RadControls installation folder on your computer, go to Themes folder and select the theme that you use in your application.
+Drill down to find the ScheduleView.xaml file in that directory.
+From this resource dictionary you can extract the needed Style and any resources that it uses.

-*
+* __
               Generate the style from RadScheduleView template
+            __
+            Generate first the __RadScheduleView__ template from Expression Blend ( Edit Template > Edit a Copy).
+Search for the needed Style and copy it together with all needed resources that it uses.